Review of the Best Toilet Snake

 1. Ridgid 59787 K-3 Toilet Auge

 Ridgid’s toilet auger features a 3-foot-long snake with a thickness of half an inch.
 This snake is made using a strong compression-wrapped inner core cable that is covered in 3 separate layers.
 With this design, the snake is able to force its way through corners and blockages without bending.

 In fact, the entire 3 feet of the snake is kink-resistant, which means that it won’t collapse at all as it bends through the toilet and into the drain pipes.
-To make it even more effective, the front of the snake has a bulb head, which does a very good job at getting the blockages out of the way.
+To make it even more effective, the front of the snake has a bulb head, which does a very good job of getting the blockages out of the way.

-A vinyl guard is placed at the joint between the tube and the flexible snake so as to prevent any scratches or damages to the toilet’s porcelain as you push the auger through the S bend.
+A vinyl guard is placed at the joint between the tube and the flexible snake so as to prevent any scratches or damage to the toilet’s porcelain as you push the auger through the S bend.

-In terms of compatibility, this product can be used on water conserving toilets, WaterSense toilets, and water efficient toilets, making it an almost universal toilet unclogging tool.
+In terms of compatibility, this product can be used on water-conserving toilets, WaterSense toilets, and water-efficient toilets, making it an almost universal toilet unclogging tool.

 Features at a glance